exekube/exekube/README.md

 #### Declarative workflow (HCL `*.tf` files)

-- `xkt apply`
+- `xk apply`

 Declarative tools are exact equivalents of the legacy imperative (CLI) toolset, except everything is implemented as a [Terraform provider plugin](/) and expressed as declarative HCL (HashiCorp Language) code.
-Instead of writing CLI commands like `xk helm install --name <release-name> -f <values> <chart>` for each individual Helm release, we install all releases simultaneously by running `xkt apply`.
+Instead of writing CLI commands like `xk helm install --name <release-name> -f <values> <chart>` for each individual Helm release, we install all releases simultaneously by running `xk apply`.

 ## Feature tracker